What does all-inclusive mean?

-The all-inclusive holiday can seem too good to be true.
-Free booze for 14 days?
-All-you-can-eat lobster luncheons?
-The luxury of not spending a single penny for a fortnight?
-Yes, an all-inclusive break may occasionally involve hiding from that tiresome couple from Telford by the buffet counter every morning, but the appeal of those plastic wristbands isn’t difficult to see.
+But having the everyday expenses taken care of isn't something to dismiss.
+So yes, even though an all-inclusive break may occasionally involve hiding from that tiresome couple from Telford by the buffet counter every morning, the continuing appeal of those plastic wristbands isn’t difficult to see.

 What’s more, the all-inclusive has evolved since Club Med pioneered the concept in the 1950s.
 Today, you can enjoy all-inclusive river cruises along the Mekong and safaris through the wilderness of South Africa - your options are endless.